 A shoulder replacement surgery can really improve quality of life and your overall mobility.
 A part of your body that is often moved around, your shoulder is responsible for most of your upper body motion.
 During a shoulder replacement surgery, part or your entire shoulder will be replaced with an artificial joint.
-Dr. Ian Brimhall will insert a prosthesis into the stressed parts of your shoulder with plastic or metal parts.
+One of your surgeons at Summit Healthcare Orthopedic Center will insert a prosthesis into the stressed parts of your shoulder with plastic or metal parts.
 These new parts are skillfully integrated during shoulder surgery.

 Before Shoulder Replacement Surgery

-The morning of your scheduled surgery, you should arrive early at the hospital.
+The morning of your scheduled surgery, you should arrive early to Summit Healthcare Orthopedic Clinic.
 Once there, your temperature, pulse, and blood pressure will be checked before the procedure.
 An IV (intravenous) line will provide necessary fluids to improve the effectiveness of the surgery and reduce your discomfort.
 These are additional instructions to follow:

-- Stop eating or drinking 10 hours before surgery
+- No eating or drinking 10 hours before surgery

 - Speak to your provider before taking medications